 Table 5 shows the cause-specific chance-corrected concordance for neonate data for InSilicoVA using an empirical probbase derived from training data mapped to the Tariff 2.0 format.
 Previously published Tariff 2.0 results are shown for comparison.

+Table 6: Median sensitivity and specificity (%) for InsilicoVA and Tariff 2.0